Members' Congressional Handbook

 - Signs/banners/leaflets/flyers that comply with the Franking Regulations

-- Security (Members are strongly urged to coordinate any security needs with the House Sergeant at Arms)
+- Security, including personal security contractors (Members are strongly urged to coordinate any security needs with the House Sergeant at Arms.)
+For additional information, please see the Security and Contractors sections.

 - Plants or other relevant decorative items of nominal value